 La Vélo Francette cycle route passes through the beautiful countryside of the Charente-Maritime, starting in the Marais Poitevin and ending up in La Rochelle with its lively old harbour.
-This is the last stage of this national cycle route, and its canal and riverside-itinerary allows you to park your trusty two-wheeler awhile whilst you explore the inland waterways by row-boat, canoe, motorboat or yacht.
+This is the last stage of this national cycle route.
+Its canal and riverside-itinerary allows you to park your trusty two-wheeler awhile whilst you explore the inland waterways by row-boat, canoe, motorboat or yacht.

 The Vélo Francette, all that’s best about ‘la belle France’!